Follow TV Tropes

 • The Simpsons often subvert this trope quite realistically.

-• In "Little Big Mom", Lisa tried to approach a herd of deer because they look harmless, but when she gets close enough they turn ferocious and try to attack her.
+• In "Little Big Mom", Lisa tries to approach a herd of deer because they look harmless, but when she gets close enough they turn ferocious and try to attack her.

-• Lampshaded in "Four Women and a Manicure" when the Wicked Witch of Snow White mocks a group of cute woodlands critters, most of which are herbivores.
+• In "Four Women and a Manicure", the Wicked Witch of Snow White mocks a group of cute woodlands critters, most of which are herbivores.
 The critters proceed to gang up and tear the witch apart as she screams in agony.

 • Doubly subverted in a school video starring Troy McClure in "Lisa the Vegetarian",note where he convinces Bobbynote that it's okay to eat meat.
 McClure warns Jimmy that "if a cow had the chance he'd eat you and everyone you care about," as ominous music plays and the camera zooms in on a cow's face.
 However, the cow's face is so placid, that the idea of a threatening cow seems ludicrous.